The School of Continuing Education and Summer Sessions actively supports a number of programs and activities that serve

 Empire State College students may register only for courses offered by the state contract schools and colleges of the university: the College of Agriculture and Life Sciences, the College of Human Ecology, the School of Industrial and Labor Relations, and the College of Veterinary Medicine.

-Sponsored students are either exchange students who pay tuition to a "home" institution while taking classes through the School of Continuing Education's Extramural Study Program or students who receive partial or total tuition funding as a benefit from another institution, corporation, or agency.
+Sponsored students are either exchange students who pay tuition to a "home" institution while taking classes through the School of Continuing Education's Part-Time Study Program or students who receive partial or total tuition funding as a benefit from another institution, corporation, or agency.
 Sponsored students include Wells College and Ithaca College undergraduates, ROTC students, and SUNY Binghamton, Syracuse University, and University of Rochester graduate exchange students.
 The School also works with corporate- and government-sponsored students.
 Please contact us for more information.

 Mathematics for Secondary School Teachers